eudoxia0/eudoxia0.github.io/content/on-markup.md

 </references>
 ~~~

-Automatic.
-Structured. *Autistic*.
-Composable.

 What if you want to include files?
 Pandoc has a simple extension that lets you
 do this, but what if you want to add a start-end range?
 For example, let's say
 you're writing a blog post describing some code, and you keep the code in a file
-(Where it can be run and tested) and include ranged snippets in your post.1
+(Where it can be run and tested) and include ranged snippets in your post.
 You'd need to modify the extension, which requires some knowledge of Haskell, or
 filtering the raw JSON.